 - Platform and data services - connecting with tenants to collect and respond to their feedback, as well as provide them with relevant information and services.
 Examples include the tenant survey, digital signage and tenant portals, such as the Dexus Response Centre

-- Community - creating a hub for property occupants and visitors through events, concierge services and sustainability initiatives
+- Community - creating a hub for property occupants and visitors through events, concierge services and sustainability initiatives facilitated by community managers

 - Products and services - providing a range of value added services at its properties to support comfort and productivity.
 Examples include child care, end of trip facilities, retail spaces and art work in communal spaces